rglx/new-ed-info/README.md

 ## Configuration

-1. Create an application **and a bot user** for your bot at [Discord's developer applications portal](<https://discordapp.com/developers/applications/me>) then copy in the token to the bot's configuration.
+1. Create an application **and a bot presence** for your bot at [Discord's developer applications portal](<https://discordapp.com/developers/applications/me>) then copy in the token (for the bot user specifically) to the bot's configuration in `config/default.json`

 2. INARA

 INARA's configuration with this bot is a little more complex.
-You need essentially a separate account to run the bot's queries through, as I have not updated it for the new inara API systems.
+You need essentially a separate INARA account to run the bot's queries through, as I have not updated it for the new inara API systems.
 This will remain undocumented, as it's a real pain to set up properly.
-You essentially feed the bot the two cookies that INARA sets in your browser once you log in (which i recommend doing with a totally separate browser, or incognito mode, without any passwords for it saved in your browser's password storage) via `config/default.json`.
-These change every time you "log in", which means almost every single time you open INARA your old tokens will be invalidated, essentially breaking the bot's ability to look at things in INARA's search.
+You essentially feed the bot the two cookies that INARA sets in your browser once you log in through a separate browser, then copying those into `config/default.json`.
+These change every time you log in or out of INARA, or are invalidated after certain periods of time, which means you need to be around to keep them updated.

 *Sorry artie, i'll get it updated soon*